FSipiano/newbieDictionary/README.md

 **Technical debt** - Extra development work that arises when code that is easy to implement in the short run is used instead of applying the best overall solution.
 If you keep implementing short term solutions, you'll soon be paying a lot of interest (Time, money) when adding new features because the codebase will be a mess.

+**Text editor** - Somewhere that you can write code.
+Microsoft Word is a text editor.
+Notepad is a text editor.
+It is pretty much just somewhere that you can hit the keyboard and stuff appears...

 _“We need to access this remotely, do you have your login details?”_
  **UX** - Stands for User Experience, and is used to describe the way that a user navigates around and interacts with your site/app.
 UX is the _feel_ of the site.
 Linked with **UI**

  **UI** - Stands for User Interface, this is used to describe what the website will generally look like - the buttons and the navigation  bar etc. UI is the _look_ of the site.
 Linked with **UX**

+**Version Control** or **Source Control** - A system for managing changes and edits made to a document.
+Popular version control systems (VCS) include Git and Subversion (SVN).